jbernard3396/Button/README.md

 ## Download and play
 Download and extract the zip file.
-Right-click index.html and select 'Run'
+Right-click index.html and select 'Open with'
+Select your prefered browser
+Enjoy!